Font size:

 Roma

 At the outbreak of World War II it was decided to resettle German Roma to occupied Poland.
-German police authorities began arresting and executing Roma in the occupied territory.
+Later, German police authorities began arresting and executing Roma in the occupied territory.
 This was also true behind the lines on the Eastern Front where Roma were murdered on a mass scale alongside Jews by so-called Einsatzkommandos.

 Selection in the camp

 During the first months at Auschwitz, sick and exhausted prisoners who could no longer keep up with the required working tempo were usually finished off by the Kapo or, more rarely, carried to the camp hospital.
 When the SS men decided that hospital rooms were overpopulated, from the summer of 1941 some patients were killed with the “needle”—injections of phenol to the heart.
 SS doctors selected the doomed patients while inspecting the hospital wards.
-In addition to overall emaciation (Muselmann), diagnosis of a contagious disease such as tuberculosis or typhus meant a certain death sentence.
+In addition to overall emaciation, diagnosis of a contagious disease such as tuberculosis or typhus meant a certain death sentence.
 The doctors held selections of prisoners also in the showers and during “general roll calls”.
 Larger groups of patients were murdered with Zyklon B in the gas chambers.
 At first, all prisoners went through selection regardless of ethnicity, but from mid‑1943 selection was performed only on Jews.

 Selection on the ramp

-Regular selections among Jews deported to Auschwitz for extermination began in mid-1942 (rail ramps).
+Regular selections among Jews deported to Auschwitz for extermination began in mid-1942.
 When the train arrived, the SS men ordered everybody to go outside.
 While forming up into separate columns of men and women with small children, the deportees listened to the assurances of the SS men that they would be placed in a labor camp and that trucks would carry the old and infirm there, while the others walked.
 The matter‑of‑fact tone of the speech and the feigned concern for the elderly usually had a calming effect.

 Sonderaktion “Ungarn”